accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. From the editing functions (a text editor, but it can also be a media library or any other interface that lets you enter text or define properties), enter the types of content proposed by the editor (title, list, table, image, etc.).
 Also use the various parameters for defining accessibility information (enter the text alternative for an image, add a description to a link, etc.)
 1. Save your entries.
-1. View the generated content :
+1. View the generated content
-	- in the editing function (for example, in the text editor) ;
+	- in the editing function (for example, in the text editor);
 	- in the content publication interface (for example, the publication web page).
 1. Check that
 	- that accessibility information (e.g. alternative image, title levels) is preserved in the generated content;